Keyhole Imaging: Non-Line-of-Sight Imaging and Tracking of Moving Objects Along a Single Optical Path: Abstract

 \section{Abstract}

-Non-line-of-sight (NLOS) imaging and tracking is an emerging paradigm that allows the shape or position of objects around corners or behind diffusers to be recovered from transient measurements.
+Non-line-of-sight (NLOS) imaging and tracking is an emerging technology that allows the shape or position of objects around corners or behind diffusers to be recovered from transient, time-of-flight measurements.
 However, existing NLOS approaches require the imaging system to scan a large area on a visible surface, where the indirect light paths of hidden objects are sampled.
 In many applications, such as robotic vision or autonomous driving, optical access to a large scanning area may not be available, which severely limits the practicality of existing NLOS techniques.
-Here, we propose a new approach, dubbed keyhole imaging, that captures a sequence of transient measurements along a single optical path at long standoff distances, for example through a keyhole.
-Assuming that the hidden object of interest moves during the acquisition time, we capture a series of time-resolved projections of the object's shape from unknown viewpoints.
-We derive inverse methods based on Expectation-Maximization to recover the object's shape and location using these measurements, and we demonstrate successful experimental results with a prototype keyhole imaging system.
+Here, we propose a new approach, dubbed keyhole imaging, that captures a sequence of transient measurements along a single optical path, for example, through a keyhole.
+Assuming that the hidden object of interest moves during the acquisition time, we effectively capture a series of time-resolved projections of the object's shape from unknown viewpoints.
+We derive inverse methods based on expectation-maximization to recover the object's shape and location using these measurements.
+Then, with the help of long exposure times and retroreflective tape, we demonstrate successful experimental results with a prototype keyhole imaging system.

 {{\bf x'}} {{\bf x}} {\boldsymbol{\theta}}

 {\boldsymbol{\eta}} {\mathbf{y}}